stefano2211/stefano2211/README.md

 - 🌱 I’m currently learning **I am currently studying more in the area of neural networks with keras and tenserflow.**

-- 👯 I’m looking to collaborate on **I am looking to collaborate in a project related to deep learning.**
+- 👯 I’m looking to collaborate on **I am looking to collaborate in a project related to Deep Learning.**

 - 👨‍💻 All of my projects are available at [https://github.com/stefano2211](https://github.com/stefano2211)